-Holmes is generally acknowledged as America’s first serial killer, at least by the modern definition of the term, and was possibly also the country’s most prolific, with final tallies varying widely and, ghastily, into the triple digits.
+Holmes is generally acknowledged as one of America’s first serial killers, at least by the modern definition of the term, and was possibly also the country’s most prolific, with final tallies varying widely and, ghastily, into the triple digits.
 He was an exact contemporary of Jack the Ripper, although he didn’t have that guy’s press agent, and his more appalling crimes were concentrated in the early 1890s in Chicago, IL.
 He was executed in 1896 at the age of 36 in Philadelphia, PA, where his grave is still a badly healed wound in the earth.
-But he was born in New Hampshire.

 And for some reason last year I found myself standing outside the forlorn-looking, white-paneled house where he spent half his life.
 No. I know the reason.

 All these thoughts often weigh on my mind, but they got a lot heavier when I was standing at the door of the house where an archfiend grew up, my shower a couple of hours away and my conscience shooting porcupine quills into the acutely vulnerable flesh of my insides.
 Visiting H.H.
 Holmes’ house certainly falls under that “searching it out” category.
-I’m sure it’s just one more way I suck as a person, but in my defense, the vicious crimes of Holmes are remote enough in time and astounding enough in execution to seem more like a compelling fictional tale than the dark, bloody spot on the pages of the history books that they were.
-Also, it’s not as if me going to the place makes it exist more.
+I’m sure it’s just one more way I suck as a person, but in my defense, the vicious crimes of Holmes are remote enough in time and astounding enough in execution to seem more like a compelling fictional tale than the dark, bloody spot on the pages of the history books that they are.
+Plus, it’s not as if me going to the place makes it exist more.

 Located at 500 Province Road, the tall house is surprisingly prominent in the center of this improminent town.
-According to a shingle tacked to the outside wall, the house was built in 1825, giving it genuine local historic worth beyond the macabre.
+According to a shingle tacked to the outside wall, the house was built in 1825, giving it genuine local historic worth.
 Across the street sits a pair of similarly white-paneled and aged buildings of the more usual historic worth.
 Gilmanton Academy, where Holmes attended school before leaving the area for medical college and marriage, now houses town offices and the local historical society museum, and Gilmanton Community Church, which still functions as a place of worship...probably better than most, in fact.
 Every church should have at hand such a definite reference point for the easy existence of evil.

 When we visited the Mudgett House, the place looked empty and dejected, partially due to its peeling paint and scraggly lawn, partially due to the “For Sale” sign staked in front of it, but mostly due to its context.